 Alternatively, Twitch Drops campaigns are a popular way to bring your community into one place by offering them free in-game loot in exchange for watching a certain number of hours of participating streamers’ content.
 Brawl Stars‘ Twitch Drops campaign was a perfect example of this strategy, raising viewership of the game on Twitch by over 600%.
 These Twitch Drops campaigns can be further targeted by partnering with specific streamers to produce customized skins and badges, as seen with the recent Rust Twitch Drops event.

-With the basics of Twitch under our belt, how does the platform currently stand?
+What is Twitch now?
+Where does the platform currently stand?
 With 31M users daily, it can feel that Twitch is almost too big to fail.
 So many streamers depend on Twitch for their livelihoods.

 But, as with any large company, Twitch fights off controversies from within and without.
 Consumer watchdogs are constantly hounding Twitch over its community guidelines to make sure the platform is safe for children.
 In particular, Twitch (along with other streaming platforms such as Kick) has always struggled with limiting gambling content on its platform (which critics say can lead to youth gambling) and restricting sexual content.
 Twitch’s struggle to achieve profitability has also led to backlash from the very creators it hopes to foster, creating a constant push-pull dynamic between the platform and its users.

 Twitch has weathered these controversies so far, spreading from its hub in the U.S. around the world.
+Although 48.6% of all Twitch viewership is English-speaking still, there are rising factions of other languages including Russian, German, and Spanish-speaking viewership.
 36% of all Twitch users come from the United States and Canada combined, with Brazil and Germany following in second and third place.
-Overall, just 16 countries capture 88.7% of all Twitch users globally.
-Notably, South Korea should no longer be included in this list as Twitch shut down in the region as recently as February of 2024.
-Regardless, even in regions where Twitch isn’t present, these countries’ respective streaming platforms often follow the template set out by Twitch.
+Overall, 16 countries capture 88.7% of all Twitch users globally.

-This is far from every detail one should know about Twitch, but the information provided herein is a fantastic starting point for anyone looking to do deeper reading into the topic.
+This is far from every detail regarding what Twitch is, but the information provided herein is a fantastic starting point for anyone looking to do deeper reading into the topic.
 Before beginning your first foray into advertising on Twitch, we strongly suggest doing further reading on Twitch’s official blog and, of course, playing around with the site yourself.
-Of course, it can help to have a guiding hand when entering the live-streaming arena.
-For personalized advice, reach out to us at Stream Hatchet.
+It can help to have a guiding hand when entering the live-streaming arena; for personalized advice, reach out to us at Stream Hatchet.